 Karla’s earliest memory takes place in the Public Library in Brainerd, MN, and she’s lived among piles of books and papers ever since.
-A lifelong reader, and writer of shameless fan letters to authors, she is thrilled to be co-directing the Montana Book Festival.
 A writer and storyteller, her work has been featured on NPR, and stories and essays inspired by her disparate career choices appear in anthologies to include A Mile in Her Boots: Women who Work in the Wild, and I Wasn’t Strong Like This When I Started Out: True Stories of Becoming a Nurse among others.
 She is currently in the home stretch of completing a memoir of the six summers she spent on a fire lookout in the Selway-Bitterroot Wilderness, and has another on deck chronicling her experiences as a traveling nurse in rural Montana and Idaho.

 Barbara Theroux is the Founder and Manager of Fact & Fiction, an independent bookstore in Missoula, which will be celebrating its 30th anniversary next year.
 She grew up and attend college in Pennsylvania, then worked in school and public libraries in Oregon and Idaho, before becoming a bookseller at WSU in Pullman, WA.
 She has served as a past director of The American Booksellers Association; taught at a variety of bookseller schools including one in Romania; served on the board of The Missoula Downtown Association; and still works with The Friends of Missoula Public Library, The Montana Book Award, and The Montana Book Festival.